Standard enterprise governance guide: Improve the Security Baseline discipline

 - Firewall configuration:

 - Identify a configuration of Azure Firewall that meets necessary security requirements.
-Alternatively, identify a compatible third-party appliance that is compatible with Azure.
+Alternatively, identify a compatible third-party appliance that's compatible with Azure.
 The Azure Security Benchmark provides additional information on network security strategy and firewall configurations to support your security strategy.

 - Create a Resource Manager template to deploy the firewall with required configurations.